rabbitmq/rabbitmq-website/site/stomp.md

 A different session that uses `reply-to:/temp-queue/foo` will have a new, distinct queue created.

+The internal subscription name is a concatenation of the string `subscription_id` and the temporary queue (so `subscription_id_foo` in this example).
+The subscription name must not be used and will appear in the headers of messages delivered to the temporary queue.

 The `/temp-queue/` destination is ***not*** the name of the destination that the receiving client uses when sending the reply.
 Instead, the receiving client can obtain the (real) reply destination queue name